Shaaali/identity-apps/docs/sdks/angular.md

 ### Add login

 Inject `AsgardeoAuthService` to your components to add login to your application.
-Copy the below code to your component and the call the `handleSignIn()` two times from your login button.
-First call will handle the authorization code flow and the second call will do the token flow.
+Copy the below code to your component and then call `handleSignIn()` two times from your login button.
+The first call will handle the authorization code flow and the second call will do the token flow.

 Check [SignIn api reference](https://github.com/asgardeo/asgardeo-auth-angular-sdk#signin) for the advanced usages.
 ```